December 20, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Shed Wiring

 |

-- I have a 12/2 w/ground running from the circuit breaker to and through a GFCI outlet and on direct via underground conduit pipe to the shed.
+- I have a 12/2 with ground running from the circuit breaker to and through a GFCI outlet and on direct via underground conduit pipe to the shed.

 - When I plug an outlet analyzer into outlets in the shed it shows correct wiring (2 green lights).
 However, when I accidentally touched the neutral wire I got a tingle.
 Not a shock but definitely a small current.

-- and second, does it sound like there is anything wrong with my circuit in the shed?
+- Does it sound like there is anything wrong with my circuit in the shed?

 - Also, the GFCI has tripped for no apparent reason a couple of times.